 Our concours correct 1968 Autolite alternators are built with 100% new components manufactured to our specifications to be reliable and look factory original.
 We faithfully reproduced the unique front and rear housings from original Ford engineering drawings, 19 lamination yellow/amber varnished 38 amp stator and we even apply date codes that correspond with your cars production date.
 Our alternators also come with all the concours correct hardware you need to install the wire harness and fan/pulley.

-1) Alternators produced from the beginning of 1968 production until the end of May had teardrop style rear housing until.
-If your car has a production date before June 1968 this is the correct alternator for your car.
+1) Alternators produced from the after May 1968 production until the end of 1968 production had the AUTOLITE teardrop style rear housing.
+If your car has a production date after May 1968 this is the correct alternator for your car.

-2) Sometime around the end of May 1968 Autolite alternators changed from this teardrop style rear housing to the teardrop with AUTOLITE housing.
+2) Sometime around the end of May 1968 Autolite alternators changed from the teardrop style rear housing to the teardrop with the AUTOLITE name.
 Depending on each assembly plant inventory turn you could see the teardrop rear housing in production cars until late June 1968.
 What we are trying to say is there isn't an exact date the change over occurred so you will need to decide what is right for your car.

 3) The violet Autolite ink stamp color identifies this as a 38 amp alternator.

 4) The correct cooling fan has 13 blades and it had a yellow zinc plating (also known as zinc dichromate).

 5) The correct pulley for this alternator is a double sheave pulley C5AF-10A352-J2 with a yellow zinc plating (also known as zinc dichromate).

 6) The wire harness terminal and nut/pulley hardware had a yellow zinc finish in 1968 (included).